mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

    :alt: alternate text
    :align: center

+   IP and Mac adress displayed in the Binding tab.
+Should contains all the devices you will used and their correct MAC Adress alongside the IPV4 you just configured.

 and search for the IP of the UAV's on-board computer as well as for the ground station computer.
 Check that the MAC adress associated with the IP of each device is coherent with what ifconfig was returning.
 If this is not, as some NUC can be used for a while as a UAV's on-board computer and then be used for ground station, meaning that the ground station IP will be used with another MAC address, one can click on edit and enter the correct one or delete and just enter a new one: